Amarnath Temple: 2008 land transfer controversy

 On 26 May 2008, the Government of India and the state government of Jammu and Kashmir reached an agreement to transfer 100 acre of forest land to the Shri Amarnathji Shrine Board (SASB) to set up temporary shelters and facilities for Hindu pilgrims.
 Kashmiri separatists opposed the move citing reasons that it would jeopardise Article 370 (abrogated by India in 2019) that gave separate identity to the people of Jammu and Kashmir and prevented any Indian citizen settling in Kashmir.
 Kashmiri separatists staged widespread protests against this decision by the government of India.
 Due to the protests, the J&K State government relented and reversed the decision to transfer land.
-As a result, Hindus in the Jammu region launched counter-agitations against this roll back.
+As a result, Dogra-Pahadi Hindus in the Jammu division launched counter-agitations against this roll back.
 In 2019, India abrogated the article 370 and fully integrated Jammu and Kashmir with India with at par rights for all.

 Environmental impact

 Environmentalists have expressed concern that the number of people participating in the Amarnath Yatra is having a negative impact on the area's ecology and some have expressed support for government regulated limits on the number of pilgrims permitted to make the trek.
-However no studies have been made nor has an environmental impact assessment done.
+However, no studies have been made, nor has an environmental impact assessment been carried out.
 The Government of India restricts travelers only on the basis on logistics, time window for the yatra and weather.